shybovycha/shybovycha.github.io/_drafts/2022-07-13-js-fp-monads.md

 But the main issue with `Promise` is that they start running the code you passed in the constructor immediately.
 And that is exactly the issue we are trying to resolve.

-Now, back to the business, let us see how we would use this new `IO` class in the original problem:
+Now, let us see how we would use this new `IO` class in the original problem:

 ```js
 new IO(() => fetch(`https://boardgamegeek.com/xmlapi2/hot?type=boardgame`))